Cloud-SPAN/01genomics/_episodes/05-logging-onto-cloud.md

    If your browser asks you "where do you want to download the file?", choose the `cloudspan` directory.

    Otherwise, once downloading is finished, copy and paste/drag and drop your login key file from wherever it was downloaded to your `cloudspan` folder.

+## Open a Terminal and change the access permissions of your login key file

+1. **Open the *cloudspan* folder you created for the course**

+    Open your file manager and navigate to the `cloudspan` folder (hint: we recommended you make the folder in your *Desktop* directory - but you might have made it somewhere else).
+If you cannot find the folder, you can remind yourself where it is stored by looking at the absolute path you wrote down in the previous episode.

+    The folder should contain the login key file we downloaded in the previous episode and nothing else.

+2. **Right-click and open your machine's command line interface**

+    Now we can open the command line.

+    For Windows users:
+    - Right click anywhere inside the blank space of the file manager, then select **Git Bash Here**.

+    For Mac users:
+    -

+    A new window will open - this is your command line interface, also known as the shell or the terminal.
+Once the terminal opens, it will display/output the **command prompt** to signal that it is ready to accept commands (instructions).
+The **command prompt** is 1 or 2 lines depending on your operating system (Windows, Linux, MacOS) and will be similar to the following.

+    Typical command prompt for Windows Git Bash users:

+    ~~~
+    username@machineid MINGW64 ~
+    $
+    ~~~
+    {: .output}

+    Obviously "username" and "machineid" in the Output box above will be different when you open a terminal and will correspond to the actual username and the name of the machine you are using.

+    The character `$` is the typical ending of user prompts (the ending of admin users prompts is typically `#`).
+Commands you type will follow the `$`.

+    Typical command prompt for Linux users:

+    ~~~
+    username@machineid:~ $
+    ~~~
+    {: .output}

+    Typical command prompt for MacOS users:

+    ~~~
+    machineid:~ username $
+    ~~~
+    {: .output}

+    In the rest of this course we will show only the `$` to represent the prompt.

+3. **Check that you are in the right folder**

+    The terminal should have automatically set our `cloudspan` folder as the current working directory.
+This is because we asked the terminal to open from a specific location.

+    You can check if the working directory is set correctly by looking at the file path which is defined to the left of your command prompt (`$`).
+It should display the second half of the absolute path we wrote down previously, usually starting after your computer's username, and always ending in `/cloudspan`.

+    You can also check by typing the letters `ls` after the command prompt and pressing enter.
+This will list all the files in the working directory AKA all files in the `cloudspan` folder.
+In our case, this should be just one file, the login key ending in `.pem`.

+4. **Change the access permissions of your login key file**

+    Enter the following command to change the access permissions of your file but **replace** NN with the actual number in your file name:
+    ~~~
+    $ chmod 400 login-key-instanceNN.pem
+    ~~~
+    {: .bash}

+    The command `chmod` (change access mode) makes your login key file accessible to you only (and non-accessible to any other potential users of your computer), a condition that is required and checked by the program `ssh` that you will use next to login to your AWS instance.
+You will learn about file access permissions later in the course.

 If you were skipping the steps above having already made your `cloudspan` folder, here is where you shoud pay attention again.